Skip to main content

 8.1 We strive to ensure our inspection reports are fair and that our findings are properly based on the triangulation of evidence we gather.
 Therefore in the interests of fairness and transparency, we accept the right of service providers to respond to our reports and comment on our findings where they believe them to be inaccurate or unfair.
 This gives us the opportunity to correct any errors and consider additional information before an inspection report becomes publicly available.

 8.2 The inspector will provide feedback to the Responsible Individual following an inspection visit.
 This will be an overview of findings at the end of the inspection visit as further analysis may be required before firm conclusions can be drawn.
-Feedback will be structured around the assessment themes and should focus on areas of compliance and non-compliance.
+Feedback will be structured around the assessment themes and should focus on strengths and weaknesses and any areas where the provider is not meeting statutory requirements.
 Where it is not possible to provide feedback to the Responsible Individual at the end of the inspection visit, the inspector will provide feedback to the most senior person present.
 At the earliest opportunity, we will contact and provide feedback to the Responsible Individual.
 The inspector may also provide feedback during the inspection visit if immediate action is required.

 8.3 This feedback will give the provider the opportunity to challenge any inaccurate information and provide the inspector with any further evidence which may inform the report.

-8.4 Where an inspector considers that a service has not met the requirements of the regulations and is thinking of or intending to issue a non-compliance notice or take other enforcement action, the inspector will clearly inform the provider accordingly.
+8.4 Where an inspector considers that a service has not met the requirements of the regulations and is thinking of or intending to issue a priority action notice or take other enforcement action, the inspector will clearly inform the provider accordingly.

 Inspection report